mfontanini/presenterm/docs/src/guides/themes.md

 #### Custom highlighting themes

-Besides the built-in highlighting themes, you can drop any `.tmTheme` theme in `~/.config/presenterm/themes/highlighting` and they will be loaded automatically when _presenterm_ starts.
+Besides the built-in highlighting themes, you can drop any `.tmTheme` theme in the `themes/highlighting` directory under your [configuration directory](configuration.html) (e.g. `~/.config/presenterm/themes/highlighting` in Linux) and they will be loaded automatically when _presenterm_ starts.

 ### Block quotes